Lyman Gorham Smith to A. W. Terrell, April 5, 1895

 I was graduated at Harvard in 1892, and since then I have been engaged in teaching.
 First I went to Phillips Academy, Andover, Massachusetts, serving one year; then I came to the High School in this city where I am just about to complete my second year.
 I have passed the Boston supervisors' examination, and I hold their first grade certificate.
 Last summer I took

-Last edit about 7 years ago by adamrabinowitz
+Last edit over 7 years ago by adamrabinowitz

 2